ministryofjustice/moj-design-system/app/views/components/search/README.md

-Use the Search component to let users search by word or phrase.
+Use the search component to let users search by word or phrase.
 This can be used within the [Primary Navigation](/components/primary-navigatio/) component.

 {{ dsExample({
   name: 'search',